 It turns out that this question has proven handy in many other settings as I have created learning programs with these same conditions: vast content and limited attention and time.
 The discipline and hyper-sense of prioritization drive curriculum that is relevant and engaging.
 We do the hard work of figuring out what our students should know so that they can focus on bringing it into the life of their organization.

 I offer Chunk, Flip, Guide, Laugh as one structure for thinking about instructional design.
 It comes from my founding of three learning programs and work with several others.
 It is based on research and observation on what works in other arenas.
 It also draws on all I have learned from generous teachers and collaborators along the way.
 It resonates with my own experience as a learner: tell me what I need to know, give me the tools I need to move forward, and let me have fun along the way.

-If you are interested in this work, you can see examples of this model in the resources produced by Washington Nonprofits, where I serve as Director of Learning & Engagement.
+If you are interested in this work, you can see examples of this model in the resources produced by Washington Nonprofits, where I serve as Associate Director.
 We created so many toolkits that we needed to create a separate learning website, the Washington Nonprofit Institute.
 Many of my examples come from my work with nonprofit staff and volunteers.

 Welcome to the conversation!